Diseases & Conditions

 Children's days are filled with running, jumping, bicycling, sports, and other fun activities that keep them active and "on-the-go" from morning until night.
 Along with the fun comes an occasional cut, bruise, or tumble.
-Luckily, most of these injuries are not serious and can be handled with some simple first-aid interventions at home.
-However, there are times when a doctor's care is needed.
+Luckily, most of these injuries are not serious.
+They can be handled with some simple first-aid interventions at home.
+However, there are times when a healthcare provider's care is needed.

-Specific treatment for skin wounds and injuries will be determined by your child's doctor.
-In general, call your child's doctor for skin injuries that are:
+Specific treatment for skin wounds and injuries will be determined by your child's healthcare provider.
+In general, call your child's healthcare provider for skin injuries that are:

 Bleeding heavily and do not stop after five to 10 minutes of direct pressure

 Large cuts on the face